SBBSoftware/active-model-demo/README.md

-asasaSource code for ActiveModel Articles, waiting to be published
+Source code for ActiveModel Articles, waiting to be published